irenejchoi/WLab/README.md

 ```
 This means I have the pair */u/home/c/choi/S_H7_R1.fastq.gz* and */u/home/c/choi/S_H7_R3.fastq.gz* of files that I want to process!
 I want to output my processed files into the directory */u/scratch/c/choi/saliva/*.

+## How to use plasma and saliva analysis scripts